 From Preconfirmation to Finality

-Virtual Mempool transactions exist in a preconfirmed state:- Instantly valid within Arkade upon cosigning by the Arkade Signer
+- ..instantly valid within Arkade upon cosigning by the Arkade Signer

-- Chainable and composable for complex offchain operations
+- ..chainable and composable for complex offchain operations

-- Not yet anchored to Bitcoin’s consensus
+- ..not yet anchored to Bitcoin’s blockchain, but exist in a preconfirmed state.